The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \det\left(A^T\right) &= \sum_{\pi \in S_N}\sign\left(\pi\right)A_{\pi\left(1\right), 1}\cdot\dotsc\cdot A_{\pi\left(N\right), N} = \sum_{\pi \in S_N}\sign\left(\pi\right)A_{1, \pi\left(1\right)}\cdot\dotsc\cdot A_{N, \pi\left(N\right)} = \det\left(A\right). \end{align} \]

 All following statements are therefore only proven for rows; the statement for columns then follows analogously.
-If two lines $1 \leq i, j \leq N$ of $A$ are equal, then it is already
+If two rows $1 \leq i, j \leq N$ of $A$ are equal, then already

 \[ \begin{align} \det\left(A\right) = 0. \end{align} \]